dmeleshko/flow-skeleton/README.md

 * yarn test
   test application using eslint, then flow, and then jest

+* yarn dev
+  build application for development environment

 * yarn build
-  build application to production ready
+  build application for production environment